 Step 5- Water your logs over summer every two weeks or along with the rest of your garden.
 For best results, soak logs underwater for 24 hours in the middle and end of summer.

 Step 6- Keep an eye out for mushrooms from four months to a year.
 Well colonized logs will turn white on the ends (this is mycelium or mushroom roots).
 Naturally, the mushrooms will come out around autumn/spring when the temperature drops/rises but the air is humid, usually after rainfall.

-You can ‘force fruit’ logs and trick them into producing mushrooms by soaking in cold water for 12-24 hours once colonized.
+You can ‘force fruit’ logs and trick them into producing mushrooms once fully colonized by soaking in cold water for 12-24 hours.
 The log will keep producing mushrooms until it runs out of nutrients, the general rule of thumb is 1 year of production per 2.5cm (1in) of diameter.

 An even simpler method than using dowels is 'the totem method.'
 For this all you need is a chainsaw, sawdust spawn of choice, and a decent sized log so that you can stack it up like a tiki.
 Larger diameter logs are ideal, about 300mm wide or wider.
 Basically, all you need to do is to cut your log into rings, about 200mm apart, restack them (in your chosen spot) with a 1-2in layer of broken up sawdust spawn in between each layer.
 Somewhere with some sort of support could be necessary depending on your log diameter and height.
 The log still requires shade to prevent drying out in the sun.
 For ours, we simply put burlap sacks over the logs and make sure to water them often in summer.